rob040/SmartEVSE-3/docs/installation.md

                                         |              |
                             [washer breaker 16A]  [smartevse breaker 16A]

 In this example you configure Mains to 25A, MaxCircuit to 16A; the charger will limit itself so that neither the 25A mains nor the 16A from the subpanel will be exceeded...

-   Note that for this functionality you will need to be in Smart or Solar mode; it is no longer necessary to enable Load Balancing for this function.
+* Note that for this functionality SmartEVSE will need to be in Smart or Solar mode.

 # Second Contactor C2
-One can add a second contactor (C2) that switches off 2 of the 3 phases of a three-phase Mains installation; this can be useful if one wants to charge of off
+One can add a second contactor (C2) that switches off two of the three phases in a three-phase Mains installation;
-      Solar; EV's have a minimal charge current of 6A, so switching off 2 phases allows you to charge with a current of 6-18A, while 3 phases have a minimum current of 3x6A=18A.
-This way you can still charge solar-only on smaller solar installations.
+this can be useful if one wants to charge of off Solar; EV's have a minimal charge current of 6A, so switching off two phases allows you to charge with a current of 6-18A, while three phases have a minimum current of 3x6A=18A.
+This way you can still charge solar-only on smaller solar installations or the sun isn't at full strength.

-    - one should wire C2 according to this schema:
+One should wire C2 according to this schema:

             N    L1   L2   L3
             |    |    |    |